yelusaleng/SAN_and_HDU-Net/README.md

    ```shell
    python train.py
    ```
-You should change diverse parameters in "options.py"
+You should change diverse parameters in `options.py`

 ### Evaluation in Command Line
 1. For SAN:
-    We provide a well-trained model weight "best_model_for_SAN.pth".
-You can use it to generate dataset based on other datasets like COCO, etc. After running the following codes, you should change the path of dataset in "options_GAN.py".
+    We provide a well-trained model weight `best_model_for_SAN.pth`.
+You can use it to generate dataset based on other datasets like COCO, etc. After running the following codes, you should change the path of dataset in `options_GAN.py`.
 Note that the well-trained weight only accept binary mask.
    ```shell
    python SAN/generate_data.py
    ```